-Application and Analysis tasks, TI NSpire CAS Calculator Edrolo Further Mathematics Units tests.
-Edrolo Further Mathematics Units 3 & 4
+Application and Analysis tasks,

+tests.

-Graphing Calculator
+TI NSpire CAS Calculator (Recommended) or other Graphing Calculator

+Edrolo Further Mathematics Units

 Statistics is used in such varying studies as Nursing, Marketing and Scientific disciplines.
 Geometry and Trigonometry is used in Art and Design and Building Sciences.
 Matrices and Networks are used in all Business Studies, IT and Marketing Courses and for everyday living skills.
 Where possible the Further Mathematics course is made as relevant as possible to modern day situations that you will face in your future.
 Courses at University and TAFE require Further Mathematics include: Mathematics, Engineering, Science, Computers, Accounting